velocityCavalry/velocityCavalry.github.io/_pages/cv.md

     * Processed the resulting file to a table and ingested them to Azure Storage through Azure Data Explorer API using Kusto Query Language, and is running in production nightly for each and every data center in the world.
   * Supervisors: [Chris Johnston](https://chris-johnston.me/about/) (direct), [Dr. Jitu Padhye](https://www.microsoft.com/en-us/research/people/padhye/), and [Dr. Andrey Rybalchenko](https://www.microsoft.com/en-us/research/people/rybal/)

-* April 2019 - Present: Teaching Assistant
+* April 2019 - Present: Teaching Assistant (See [Teaching](https://velocitycavalry.github.io/teaching/) for more information!)
   * University of Washington
   * Duties included:
     * Create autograders in **Python** to grade **C**, **C++**, and **Python** homework projects.